Threads of Dignity community group

 THREADS OF DIGNITY (Dilton Marsh)

-As part of Eco Church, threads of Dignity (named in 2026) make reusable fabric sanitary pads for The Pachamama Project, together with making fabic bags to hold them.
-All the pads are handmade by the group and they are currently being sent to Uganda, to help combat period poverty in a sustainable way.
+Threads of Dignity is a community group who make reusable fabric period pads for The Pachamama Project, together with making fabric bags to hold them.
+All the pads are handmade by the group and they are sent worldwide, to help combat period poverty in a sustainable way.

-We started in October 2021 and since then we have made over 4,000 pads - thats at least 500 women and girls who have directly benifitted.
-Each person receives 8 rewashable pads in a drawstring bag, which will last them for 3-5 years.
+Since it started the group have made over 6,000 pads - thats at least 1000 women and girls who have directly benifitted.
+Each person receives 8 reusable pads in a drawstring bag, which will last them for 3-5 years.

 RECENT RESULTS

-On 11 July 2026 we held a bag making day - initial figures suggest 26 people attended to make 140 completed bags, with more nearly made.
-In addition to this, duvet covers have been cut out and fleece has been cut into strips ready for the next sewing day in September.
-Well done everyone for an amazing day and thank you to the four new volunteers who joined us!
+On 11 July 2026 a bag making day was held - 27 people attended to make 150 completed bags, with more nearly made.
+In addition to this, donated bedding have been cut out and fleece has been cut into strips ready for the next sewing day in September.
+Well done everyone for an amazing day and thank you to the seven new volunteers who joined us.

 UPCOMING EVENTS